roberts-farm-of-ideas/template/README.md

 It's good to have a template for multiple related things.

 ## Sounds great, but...
 You are interested in this topic?
 But the idea is gibberish and incomplete, or non-sense?
-You're probably right!
+Well, you're probably right!

 All of this is work in progress -- I would be very happy if you get in touch so we can improve this!